todthomson/intro-to-linux-dotnetcore-docker/Part1.md

   ![7-dynamically-allocated-disk](Part1/7-dynamically-allocated-disk.png)

 7. Determine the maximum size for your __dynamically allocated disk__.
-I recommend setting this to a reasonable size which is less than the currently available space on the host disk e.g. in my case I have `182GiB` free so I set the maximum disk size to `128GB`.
+I recommend setting this to a reasonable size which is less than the currently available space on the host disk e.g. in my case I have `182GiB` free so I __set the maximum disk size to `128GB`__.
 The other option is to set it to `2TB` and monitor actual `.vdi` file size yourself.
 This maximum size can be altered later via the command line tools so it's not _set in stone_.

 8. Once you are happy with all your settings click __create__ to build your new VM and VHDD.

+__NOTE: Make sure you have set the maximum disk size to at least 128GB before continuing.__

   ![8-hdd-size](Part1/8-hdd-size.png)